Carlsbad, California: Climate

-Carlsbad has a semi-arid Mediterranean climate (Koppen classification BSk) and averages 263 sunny days per year.
-Winters are mild with periodic rain.
+Carlsbad has a cool semi-arid climate (Köppen BSk) with Mediterranean rainfall patterns, and averages 263 sunny days per year.
+Winters are mild with periodic though erratic rain: the wettest "rain year" from July 2022 to June 2023 saw 21.56 in, but the driest from July 2001 to June 2002 only 3.62 in.
+The wettest month of January 2023 saw 7.18 in of rain, and the wettest day of February 27, 2017, 3.23 in.
 Frost is rare along the coast, but sometimes occurs in inland valleys in December and January.
-Summer is almost rain free, but overcast and cool with fog off the Pacific.
+Summer is almost rain-free, but overcast and cool with fog off the Pacific.
 While most days have mild and pleasant temperatures, hot dry Santa Ana winds bring high temperatures on a few days each year, mostly in the fall.